Hurricane Jova crosses Mexico's Pacific coast

 Even as the storm weakened slightly, locals were worried the hurricane would cause heavy rains and flash landslides.

-Jova could produce up to 12 inches (30.5 cm) of rainfall over four states, with isolated rainfall of up to 20 inches (51 cm), the hurricane centre said.
+Jova could produce up to 12 inches (30.5 cm) of rainfall over four states, with isolated rainfall of up to 20 inches (51 cm), the hurricane center said.

 Manzanillo, Mexico's main point of arrival for cargo containers, has been closed since late Sunday and about 13 container ships are stuck in the port.
 [ID:nN1E7990YF].
 Heavy rain and strong winds hit the port for most of Tuesday.